Feature scaling

 Feature scaling is a method used to normalize the range of independent variables or features of data.
 In data processing, it is also known as data normalization and is generally performed during the data preprocessing step.

 Motivation

 Since the range of values of raw data varies widely, in some machine learning algorithms, objective functions will not work properly without normalization.
 For example, many classifiers calculate the distance between two points by the Euclidean distance.
 If one of the features has a broad range of values, the distance will be governed by this particular feature.
 Therefore, the range of all features should be normalized so that each feature contributes approximately proportionately to the final distance.

 Another reason why feature scaling is applied is that gradient descent converges much faster with feature scaling than without it.

 It's also important to apply feature scaling if regularization is used as part of the loss function (so that coefficients are penalized appropriately).

+Empirically, feature scaling can improve the convergence speed of stochastic gradient descent.
+In support vector machines, it can reduce the time to find support vectors.
+Feature scaling is also often used in applications involving distances and similarities between data points, such as clustering and similarity search.
+As an example, the K-means clustering algorithm is sensitive to feature scales.